fparejam/recommendation_systems_backend/README.md

 ```
 ## Example Usage

 Make a POST request to `http://localhost:5000/recommend` with the appropriate request format to get movie recommendations based on the provided movie data.
+The app is currently being hosted on railway [https://recommendationsystemsbackend-production.up.railway.app/](movies_backend), although the server might not be running continuously.

 ## Contributing